 If the victims device is offline, Mobile Tracker Free has also taken into account a method of remotely controlling the device using SMS.

 Make sure that you’re as best protected as you can be from Stalkerware, you may not know that your device is infected, by it’s very nature Stalkerware is designed to be evasive.

 As is our strapline we aim to make the invisible visible here at traced.
 The below is a screenshot of the stalkerware using the camera, accessing location and accessing the microphone on my device.

 If you find yourself in a situation where you think Stalkerware is lurking on your device, you have two options:

-1. Search through the list of installed apps in settings and attempt to uninstall any which appear malicious
+- Search through the list of installed apps in settings and attempt to uninstall any which appear malicious.

-2. Or download and install traced and look for malicious behaviour and see your highest risk installed apps.
+- Or download and install the free traced app and look for malicious behaviour and see your highest risk installed apps.